-tor the network traffic.
-Here, you can decide which ports you (Only for devices with an internal want to monitor.
-The switch then sends copies of data packets TC MGUARD RS4000/RS2000 3G, from the monitored ports to a selected port.
-TC MGUARD RS4000/RS2000 4G, FL MGUARD RS4004/RS2005) The port mirroring function enables any packets to be forwarded to a specific recipient.
+Port mirroring receiver The integrated switch controls port mirroring in order to moni-Port Mirroring tor the network traffic.
+Here, you can decide which ports you (Only for TC MGUARD RS4000 3G, TC MGUARD RS4000 4G, want to monitor.
+The switch then sends copies of data packets FL MGUARD RS4004) from the monitored ports to a selected port.
+The port mirroring function enables any packets to be forwarded to a specific recipient.
 You can select the receiver port or the mirroring of the incoming and outgoing packets from each switch port.
-MAU Configuration Configuration and status indication of the Ethernet connections: Port Name of the Ethernet connection to which the row refers.
-Media type Media type of the Ethernet connection.
+MAU Configuration Configuration and status indication of the Ethernet connections: (Not for TC MGUARD RS2000 3G, TC MGUARD RS2000 4G) Port Name of the Ethernet connection to which the row refers.
+Media type of the Ethernet connection.
+Media type

-Network >> Ethernet >> MAL Network >> Ethernet >> MAU Settings [] Automatic configuration Activated : tries to determine the required operating mode automatically.
+Network >> Ethernet >> MAU Settings [] Automatic configura- Activated : tries to determine the required operating mode automatically.
 Deactivated : uses the operating mode specified in the "Manual configuration" column.
-Manual configuration The desired operating mode when Automatic configuration is deactivated .
+Manual configuration The desired operating mode when Automatic configuration is deactivated.
 Current mode The current operating mode of the network connection.
 Port on Switches the Ethernet connection on or off.
 The Port on function is not supported by the mGuard centerport (Innominate) or FL MGUARD CENTERPORT.
 The Port on function is supported with restrictions on: mGuard delta (Innominate) : the internal side (switch ports) cannot be switched off.
 FL MGUARD PCI 533/266 : in driver mode, the internal network interface cannot be switched off (however, this is possible in Power-over-PCI mode).
 Link supervision Only visible when the "Management >> Service I/O >> Alarm output" menu item under Management >> Service I/O >> Alarm output is set to "Supervise".
 If link supervision is active, the alarm output is opened if one link does not indicate connectivity.
 Port mirroring The port mirroring function enables any packets to be forwarded to a specific recipient.
 You can select the receiver port or the mirroring of the incoming and outgoing packets from each switch port.
 Address Resolution Table Port Name of the Ethernet connection to which the row refers.
-(Only for devices with an internal switch) MAC addresses Lists the MAC addresses of the connected Ethernet-capable devices.
+(Only for TC MGUARD RS4000 3G, TC MGUARD RS4000 4G, FL MGUARD RS4004) MAC addresses Lists the MAC addresses of the connected Ethernet-capable devices.
 The switch can learn MAC addresses which belong to the ports of its connected Ethernet-capable devices.
 The contents of the list can be deleted by clicking on the "Purge" button.
-Port Statistics (Only for devices with an internal A statistic is displayed for each physically accessible port of the integrated Managed Switch.
-The counter can be reset via the web interface or the following command: switch) /Packages/mguard-api_0/mbin/action switch/reset-phy-counters Port Name of the Ethernet connection to which the row refers.
+Port Statistics (Only for TC MGUARD RS4000 3G, r each physically accessible port of the integrated Managed be reset via the web interface or the following command: TC MGUARD RS4000 4G, FL MGUARD RS4004) /Packages/mguard-api_0/mbin/action switch/reset-phy-counters Port Name of the Ethernet connection to which the row refers.
 TX collisions Number of errors while sending the data TX octets Data volume sent RX FCS errors Number of received frames with invalid checksum RX good octets Volume of the valid data received